Magento Guides

 What is Advanced Pricing in Magento 2?

-In terms of product types, you can apply advanced pricing
+In terms of product types, you can apply advanced pricing for simple, bundle, downloadable,

 Millions of people go through millions of pages they find on Google daily.
 If you want your Magento website to be within that number and get discovered by potential customers, you need to get into the Google index.
 Otherwise, your chances of getting organic traffic range from zero to none, which is basically the same thing.